wp-plugins/jogar-mais-social-share-buttons/readme.txt

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.4.0 =

+* New: Preparing plugin for internationalization
+* New: Adding English translation
-* New: Adding WP List Table in the sharing report
+* New: Adding Spanish translation
-* New: Small internal improvements
+* New: Change button style theme 3